The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

-It can be a family member, a friend or even a celebrity, although I think the lesser known the person the more people can relate to it.
+Although I think the lesser-known the person the more people can relate to it.

-- A constant flow of new material courtesy of the news and social media.
+- A constant flow of new material courtesy of the news and social media

-Note: It’s also ok to write fictional stories, in fact I think the best post I have ever written was made up.
+Note: It’s also ok to write fictional stories, in fact, I think the best post I have ever written was made up.

 3. ‘How To’ Posts

-Not much explanation needed here as all you are doing is instructing people on how to undertake some element of self development.
+All you are doing is instructing people on how to undertake some element of self development.

 Don’t worry about writing the occasional post that you think is obvious because there will be plenty of people who think it’s pure gold.

-- Can be very SEO friendly when you use titles like “How Can I Become Happier’?” as there will be people typing in that exact search term into Google.
+- Can be very SEO friendly when you use titles like How Can I Become Happier? as there will be people typing in that exact search term into Google.